nicknettleton/nicknettleton.github.io/src/content/blog/2025-10-16-simple-vs-complex-models.md

 Instead, we write a software programme whose job it is to come up with that incredibly complex formula.
 The programme does this by repeatedly exploring and evaluating different values for its trillions of parameters until it achieves an accuracy threshold that meets what we are after.
 This is what we call training.

-To get a sense of scale here, a single training run for a model like Gemini Pro is estimated to require over 1 YottaFLOP.
-That's one septillion calculations: 1,000,000,000,000,000,000,000,000.
+To get a sense of scale here, a single training run for a model like Gemini Pro is estimated to require over 1 YottaFLOP.[^1] That's one septillion calculations: 1,000,000,000,000,000,000,000,000.

 To put that in context, the observable universe is estimated to be a mere [540 sextillion](https://www.bbc.co.uk/future/article/20210326-the-mystery-of-our-expanding-universe) - about half of the number - of miles across.